digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/FAQ.rst

 Postgres
 ~~~~~~~~

-Canton is tested with Postgres 10, 11, 12, 13, and 14 -- so these are the recommended versions.
-Canton is also likely to work with any higher versions,
+Canton is tested with the following PostgreSQL releases:  12, 13, 14, and 15.
+Newer PostgreSQL releases may not have been tested.
+THe recommended version
-but will WARN when a higher version is encountered.
-By default, Canton will not start when the Postgres version is below 10.
+is 12.
+Canton will WARN when a higher version is encountered.
+By default,
+Canton will not start when the PostgreSQL version is below 10.

 Oracle
 ~~~~~~